The marketing flank is a very effective positioning strategy, an overarching strategy that was discussed previously.

 A MARKETING FLANK ANALOGY

-Here is another example of the power of flanking.
+Here is another example of the power of flanking strategy in marketing.
 A couple of years ago, I remember watching the Royce Gracie & Akebono Taro fight from K-1 Premium 2004 Dynamite!! show on YouTube.
 On paper and first glance, it would seem like an unfair fight as Akebono outweighs and is much taller than Royce.

 However, if you watch the short match below, Royce won the match cleanly.